 Responsible Conduct of Research (RCR) training is requirement for federal funding (e.g., NSF, NIH, USDA NIFA.)
 The University of Florida offers online only training (CITI) to meet these requirements.
-Given the national incidents of questionable research practices (QRP) and research misconduct, additional face-to-face may be beneficial for the entire university community.
+Given the national incidents of questionable research practices (QRP) and research misconduct, ARCS recommends additional hands-on training.

 Putting into practice RCR requires a fundamental understanding of the research project lifecycle or scholarly primitives.
 The library resources workshop focuses on:

 - Integrating course concepts to further develop critical thinking skills